 - Retail and Sports entertainment

-So whether you are an international investor or a domestic investor, there are still opportunities to find and source properties in this niche.
+So as a domestic investor, there are still opportunities to find and source properties in this niche.
 Like in any great opportunity, it is important to work with the right team in the right market.
 Now due to the Pandemic, the next 18-24 months are crucial for maximizing your dollars that are spent on all new US property investments.
 From foreclosures to investor liquidations, this will be a great opportunity to invest despite the looming financial uncertainty as we begin ascending from the impact of the pandemic.
 Happy Hunting! 😊